gracelang/language/standardPrelude/standard.md

     hash -> Number
         // returns a hash code such that (a == b) implies (a.hash == b.hash)
     ::(v:Object) -> Binding
-        // answers a binding with self as the key and o as the value }
+        // answers a binding with self as the key and v as the value }
 ```